RodrigoAldana/EDC/README.md

 # EDC_sim

-Code for the Exact Dynamic Consensus (EDC) project by Rodrigo Aldana-López.
+Code for the Exact Dynamic Consensus (EDC) project by [Rodrigo Aldana-López](https://rodrigoaldana.github.io/), Rosario Aragüés and Carlos Sagüés, Universidad de Zaragoza.
 EDC protocols are a family of algorithms whose purpose is to compute the average of a set of local scalar time-varying signals distributed over a network.
 Each node in the network has access to its local signal and can communicate with its neighbor nodes.

 The EDC basic blocks share a single scalar value per node and compute the average signal and its derivatives.